Kokuyo Camlin

-Kokuyo Camlin Ltd., formerly known as "Camlin Ltd.", is an Indian Multinational stationery manufacturing company based in Mumbai.
-The company shares profits with Kokuyo of Japan, which holds around 51% stake in Kokuyo Camlin after buying it in 2012.
+Kokuyo Camlin Ltd., is an Indian stationery manufacturing company based in Mumbai.
+The company shares profits with Kokuyo of Japan, which holds around 51% stake in Kokuyo Camlin.

 The company commercialises a wide range of products related to art materials, writing implements and office goods.

 History

-Camlin was established in 1931 by D. P. Dandekar and his brother G. P. Dandekar, starting operations as "Dandekar & Co." with "Horse Brand" Ink powders and tablets in 1931, and shortly started producing "Camel ink" for fountain pens.
+Camlin was established in 1931 by D. P. Dandekar and his brother G. P. Dandekar starting operations as "Dandekar & Co." with "Horse Brand" Ink powders and tablets in 1931, and shortly started producing "Camel ink" for fountain pens.
 It was incorporated as a private company in 1946, and then turned into a public limited company in 1998.

-In May 2012, Japanese stationery major, "Kokuyo Co.
+In 2011, Japanese stationery major, "Kokuyo Co.
 Ltd", acquired a 50.74% stake in Camlin, the leading Indian manufacturer by then.
 Kokuyo paid ₹366 crore for the acquisition.
 Dilip Dandekar continued as chairman and managing director of the company.
 The deal intended to facilitate the entry of Kokuyo products, mainly paper and office stationery into the Indian market.
 On the other hand, Camlin aimed to increase its exports to other countries.

 At the moment of the deal, Camlin had more than 2,000 products, mainly pencils, pastels, inks and markers.
-Also, Kokuyo retained the Camlin and Camel brands.
-That stake then would go up to 74.99% including a very small less than 1 percent stake of Dandekar family.
+Also, Kokuyo retained the Camlin (writing implements and office side) and Camel (art materials side) brands.

+Kokuyo Japan

+Kokuyo Co., Ltd. (コクヨ株式会社, Kokuyo Kabushiki Gaisha) is a Japanese manufacturing company of stationery, office furniture, and office equipment.
+Kokuyo was established in Japan, in 1905 by Zentaro Kuroda, as "Kuroda Ledger Cover Shop" that made covers for Japanese-style account ledgers (wacho).
+In 1914, the company name changed to Kuroda Kokkodo, and the manufacture of accounting slips, invoices, duplicate copybooks, and letter paper began.
+The company began using the current name "Kokuyo Co., Ltd." in 1961.

+In May 2011, Kokuyo S&T Co., Ltd., a wholly owned subsidiary of Kokuyo, acquired a 50.74% stake in Camlin Ltd.

 Products

+Kokuyo Camlin brands are Camlin (writing implements) and Camel (art materials).

+Colour products include: Camel Artist Water Colour Tubes, Camel Artist Acrylic Colours, Camel Artist Oil Colours, Camel Artist Oil Pastels.